suhaibdot786/suhaibdot786/README.md

 - 👋 Hi, I’m Suhaib ahmed khan on github known as suhaibdot786.
 - 👀 I’m interested in learning Aritifical intelligence.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me [...](https://www.instagram.com/suhaib_sk07/)
 <!---
 suhaibdot786/suhaibdot786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.